JanBessai/ecoop2021artifacts/README.md

 Retrieve the project code from the git repository and open up a command line in the top-level directory.
-Launch `sbt compile` in the directory and wait for the tool to download all software dependencies.
+Launch `sbt compile` in the directory and wait for the tool to download all software dependencies (specifically, Java and Scala testing frameworks).
 The tool will state "(this may take some time)" and that is a true statement.
 This command will compile all source files.

 The testing framework depends upon JUnit 5.